 And finally, our drummer, Carl Hemmingsley.
 What can we say.
 This guy plays funk and fusion like no other.
 His sound, groove, time and feel are monstrously good.
 He’s also 15 years older than the rest of us, so he’s kind of the wise old man of the group.
 Carl also boasts an impressive playing CV, so we’re very lucky to have him too!
 We love his stories at band curries of going to see this or that amazing band from the past…

 We’ve done lots of gigs around the Midlands, and have recorded our debut CD ‘Suspect in You’ which received some really nice reviews!
 There’s still some copies in boxes in Nick’s house, so please get in touch if you want one.
-We’ve also done some concerts with renowned guest artists including Mike Walker and Dennis Rollins.
+We’ve also done some concerts with renowned guest artists including Mike Walker, Dennis Rollins and Derek Nash.
 They were great gigs, and you can see highlights of the one with Dennis on YouTube.

 Finally.
 We’ve won no grammys, we don’t have 100K followers on Instagram, Nick can’t play a super C on trumpet, we’re not from London, we have normal day jobs too, but we’re still artists!
 We can put on a great show, and we hope the audience will love it.